 Information is provided in the course syllabus explaining how various elements are weighted and how the grading scale is used.
-In consideration of FERPA (Family Educational Rights & Privacy Act), students agree, by registration in a course, to the electronic exchange of course assignments and/or grades with the facilitator.
+In consideration of FERPA (Family Educational Rights & Privacy Act), students agree, by registration in a course, to the electronic exchange of course assignments and/or grades with the faculty.

-Grades are due one week after the session ends.
-Once grades are recorded, matriculated students may immediately view their grade through JayWeb.
+Grades are due at 10:00am on the Tuesday following the last day of the course.
+Once grades are recorded, matriculated students may view their grade through JayWeb.
 Electronic copies of the grades are available to print via JayWeb.

 Students who need an official transcript of their coursework may request one through the office of Registration & Records.
-There is no charge for transcripts.
 No transcripts will be issued to students who have an outstanding balance on their account.
-Electronic transcripts are also available via TranscriptsPlus for a fee.
 Information about transcript requests can be found on the Registration & Records website.